SIKO Case Study: 2.5x Faster Load Times and 7x Better Layout Stability

 Website speed is crucial for SIKO, but the new JavaScript-based frontend showed significant issues with Core Web Vitals user experience metrics.

-How did we accelerate SIKO's website?
+How did we work on speeding up SIKO's website?

-- The SIKO team involved all key partners, including us, in a regular performance tuning process.
+• The SIKO team involved all key partners, including us, in a regular performance tuning process.

-- We identified optimization opportunities, assigned them to developers, and maintained communication with them.
+• We identified optimization opportunities, assigned them to developers, and maintained communication with them.

-- Partial transition from client-side rendering (CSR) to server-side rendering (SSR).
+• A partial shift from client-side rendering (CSR) to server-side rendering (SSR).

-- Ongoing optimization of unwanted layout shifts (CLS).
+• Ongoing optimization of unwanted layout shifts (CLS).

-- Adjustments to image settings in the CMS.
+• Adjusting image settings in the CMS.

-- Modifications to loaders and skeletons.
+• Modifications to loaders and skeletons.

 The graph shows the difference in loading speed between the server-rendered page (SSR) and the original client-side version (CSR):